txthinking/cloudupload/README.md

 # Cloud Upload

-Upload files to multiple cloud storage in parallel.
+Upload files to multiple Cloud Storage in parallel.
 Automatically apply for ssl certificate with your domain.

 ### Download